d-chambers/dbscan1d/README.md

 It only requires numpy.

 ## Quickstart
-dbscan1d is designed to be interchangable with sklearn's implementation in alnmost all cases.
+dbscan1d is designed to be interchangable with sklearn's implementation in almost all cases.
 The exception is that the `weights` parameter is not yet supported.

 ```python